PhobGCC/PhobGCC-doc/For_Users/Phob_Calibration_Guide_v0.22.md

 * Press L + (A/B) + To increase or decrease (D-pad Up/D-pad Down)
   * A corresponds to the X axis, B corresponds to the Y axis.
   * Example: LA+Du increases the X-axis Delay, LB+Dd decreases the Y-axis delay.
+  * When you change this setting, the current axis smoothing settings are shown as the numerical coordinates of the C-Stick.
 * The scale goes from 0-9.
   * Single-Motion Ledgedashing: ~5 on X-axis and 0 on Y-axis
   * Alternatively, set the Smart Snapback adjustment on the Y-axis to 0 and set the Axis Smoothing to 0 for both X and Y-axes.
 This gives stronger single-motion ledgedashes but you may experience Y-axis snapback.
 * Press L+Start+Dpad Down to see the current values on each axis of the C-stick.
+  * The Analog Stick will show the snapback filter values.

 # C-Stick Snapback Adjustment